SDC-NightWing/FreshThreadz-Ratings-Reviews/README.md

 # rfp-2207-ratings-reviews
-Atliers e commerce Microservice was scaled.
-It was scaled in AWS EC2 to use Nginx Load Balancing Server, 2 Host servers, Caching, and a single Postgres Database.
-It currently is capable of handling 1000 rps with response latency of 5 ms.
+Fresh Threadz e-commerce Microservice was deployed and scaled in AWS EC2 instances to use a Nginx Load Balancing Server, 2 Host servers, Caching, and a single Postgres Database.
+It currently is capable of handling 1000 rps with response latency of 61ms.

 # Details
 ## Step 1:  Database selection